hackclub/hackpad/hackpads/ControlPad/README.md

 ### Inspiration

-I wanted to create a macropad that allowed me to fidget.
-I created a macropad using 4 switches, 1 rp2040, and 2 leds.
+I wanted to create a simple macropad.

 ### Challenges

-Believe it or not, this was my first time using Fusion 360!
-I watched numerous tutorials and guides and did a TON of googling, but in the end, I'm pretty proud of the final product.
-I had the most struggle figuring out how to make sketches, and with the new mouse controls, it definitely took me a while to get the hang of it.
+I'm had a lot of difficulties with cadding, espiecally using especially, so I try and did it in onshape.

 ### Specifications